 Vanguard in test – For whom is the new CoD worthwhile?

-and a World War II setting may sound like a “match made in heaven”, but honestly, the first announcement from Activision or the developers at Sledgehammer Games about “Call of Duty: Vanguard” then left me pretty cold.
+and a World War II setting may sound like a “match made in heaven”, but honestly, the announcement from Activision or the developers at Sledgehammer Games about “Call of Duty: Vanguard” then left me pretty cold.
 Call of Duty: Black Ops Cold War” was by no means a big hit, but at least the scenario was somewhat refreshing.
 The fact that Sledgehammer Games only started in 2017 with Call of Duty: WW2 presented a World War II rehash also left me feeling less than confident: How do you actually bring some more originality to this scenario?
 But the more burning question is probably: Does Sledghehammer want to bring something new here at all or is “Call of Duty: Vanguard” just a lukewarm rehash of well-known CoD mechanics?
 Of course, we’ll try to find the answer in this review.

 Also exciting: